 It’s that time of year again!
 When the weather warms up around here, we start to get the bug.
-I’ve already begun planning for our big summer adventure, and I want to make sure our pop up camper is ready for the long haul.
+I’ve already begun planning for our summer trips, and I want to make sure our pop up camper is ready for the long haul.
 Because I get asked quite frequently how we get our camper ready for the season, I thought I’d share our process with you.
 Keep in mind that this is just what works for us.
 Your spring cleaning process may be completely different than ours, but I thought sharing our system with you might help those newbies going through their first camping season.

 Our spring cleaning to-do list is quite long, so I’m breaking it up into two separate posts.
 Today, we will be talking about all the things we do to the exterior of the camper to get it ready for the summer.
 Next week, we’ll talk about the interior.
 It seems like a lot of work, but we are usually able to knock both the exterior and interior maintenance out in two weekends or less.
 I promise, it isn’t that bad–and you can always break these up into individual projects and work on a task here and there.
 Just remember that some of these things are quite important and should be done at least once a year, so don’t neglect your maintenance.
 Okay, with that out of the way, let’s dig in! 😀